-Nordic Valley, located in Eden, Utah, just outside of Ogden, offers the most night skiing in the state, with 100 percent of the mountain covered by lights.
+Nordic Valley, located in Eden, Utah, just outside of Ogden, offers the most night skiing in the state, with 80 percent of the mountain covered by lights.
 Whether you come day or night, you’ll find that an impressive 70 percent of the mountain is targeted at beginners and intermediates.
 Beginners will also find a magic carpet conveyor belt, which is the easiest way for first-timers to get up the mountain.
 Once you’re comfortable on skis, take the Apollo Chairlift to the Old Barn Run, a beginner trail that winds its way across the mountain.
 It’s a great way to take in the whole mountain on a relatively easy run.
 Once your feeling ready you can head on overo to their high-speed 6-pack and try out long green runs like LollyLollyLolly and Hicup.

 Home of the 2002 Olympic Downhill races, Snowbasin Resort certainly has some steep terrain.
 But don’t let that deter you.
 The resort is also very welcoming for beginners and intermediate skiers alike.
 Their Learn and Earn program provides three lessons, season rentals and a season pass after the completion of the lessons for only $799.
-The Little Cat Lift , located at the base, offers many green options and is a kid-favorite with it’s Terrain Based Learning features.
-Think of a terrain park made for beginner skiers.
+The Little Cat Lift, located at the base, offers many green options and is a kid-favorite.
 Intermediate skiers can take the Becker Quad to Bear Springs down to the Strawberry Gondola.
 From here hop on the gondola to gain 2,500 vertical feet, take in some breathtaking views, and enjoy your choice of more than 10 blue runs on your way back down.

 Learning to ski at Snowbird.
 Corey Kopischke

 If ever a resort was aptly named, it’s Solitude.
-It features more than 500 inches of snowfall a year, and it’s the closest resort to Salt Lake City, yet it’s never crowded.
-It’s a mystery how it remains so.
-The lack of big crowds at Solitude is one of the primary reasons that it is a welcoming resort for skiers of all ability levels.
+It features more than 500 inches of snowfall a year, and it’s the closest resort to Salt Lake City.
+The terrain offered at Solitude is one of the primary reasons that it is a welcoming resort for skiers of all ability levels.
 Intermediates will get the biggest bang for their buck with a top-to-bottom run down Dynamite.

 Taking lessons at Sundance Mountain Resort.
 Marc Piscotty

 Sundance Mountain Resort is situated at the foot of Mt.
 Timpanogos, and it offers some of the most unique and awe-inspiring views in Utah.
-Beginner and intermediate skiers visiting Sundance will be happiest sticking to Ray’s and Jake’s lifts.
-Ray’s lift has multiple exit points, providing many options to suit your ability.
+Beginner and intermediate skiers visiting Sundance will be happiest sticking to Ray’s (now Outlaw Express) and Jake’s lifts with a variety of terrain options.
 Never-evers are welcomed with a free rope tow to begin their skiing careers, but should be prepared for a bit of a walk to get there.